learn-co-curriculum/dsc-intervals-with-t-distribution/README.md

 ## Objectives
 You will be able to:

-* Understand and explain the t-Distribution
+* Calculate confidence intervals
-* Calculate and interpret confidence intervals
+* Interpret confidence intervals in relation to true population parameters

 ## Let's get started!